ltillmann/hue-menu-bar/README.md

     ```
     python setup.py py2app
     ```
-3. Launch application by double-clicking or via Terminal
+3. Launch application by double-clicking app or open via Terminal
-4. (Optional) Add application to your applications folder and Login Items to launch on system startup
+4. (Optional) Add application to Login Items to launch on system startup

 Usage
 -----
-- Launch the application.
+- Launch application/run script.
-- On first start, the local machine has to be authenticated to Hue Bridge by pushing the Link button before connecting.
+- On first start, the local machine has to be authenticated to Hue Bridge by pushing the Link button before clicking connect.
-- It will attempt to connect to the Philips Hue Bridge automatically.
+- Otherwise, it will attempt to connect to the Philips Hue Bridge automatically.
-- If successful, the connection status will be displayed in the menu bar.
+- If successful, the connection status adn your lights/rooms will be displayed in the menu bar.
 - Control lights and rooms directly from the menu bar.

 Credits